Rents Rise in Los Angeles

 Some LA communities are in demand while others are not.
 Tenants hoping to find affordable rents in Brentwood, Hollywood Hills, Brentwood, Playa Vista, West Los Angeles, Westchester and Venice will need to do their apartment search well and act fast.

 Our conclusion, based on prices, is that there’s still a strong opportunity for rental income property investment in Los Angeles.
-A lack of apartments for rent combined with severe competition from tenants, rising wages and a good LA economy spells strong continuous demand for apartments, thus revenue for investors and property management companies.
+A lack of apartments for rent combined with severe competition from tenants, rising wages and a good LA economy spells continuous pressure on rent prices — a positive signal for investors and property management companies.